 Public schooling in Vancouver is free, including for expats who are permanent residents or those who are in Canada on a work visa.

-Schooling in British Columbia is divided into two levels: elementary school (kindergarten to grade 7) and secondary school (grade 8 to 12).
-It is compulsory for children to attend school from the age of five until they’re 16.
+Schooling in British Columbia is divided into two levels: elementary (kindergarten to grade 7) and secondary school (grade 8 to 12).
+It is compulsory for children to attend school from the age of five to 16.

-The quality of Vancouver’s public schools is generally high, although the better schools tend to be within the more affluent areas of the city.
+The quality of Vancouver’s public schools is relatively high across the board, although the most prestigious schools tend to be located in the city’s more affluent areas.

-There are eleven school districts in the Metro Vancouver area and placement at a public school is dependent on a child’s location within a particular school’s catchment area.
-Expats wanting to enrol their child in a public school should therefore consider carefully where they choose to live in the metro area.
+There are eleven school districts in the Metro Vancouver area and placement at a public school is dependent on a child’s proximity to a particular school’s catchment area.
+Expats who wish to enrol their child in a public school should therefore carefully consider where they choose to live in the metro area.

 Private schools in Vancouver

 There are a number of excellent private schools in Vancouver.
-Unlike public schools, enrolment at private schools is selective and expats should apply well in advance if they wish to find a place for their child at their first choice.
+Unlike public schools, enrolment at private schools is selective and expats should apply in advance if they wish to secure a place for their child at their first choice.

 Private schools are managed independently and have more freedom to follow their own curricula.
-However, they are still regulated by the British Columbia Ministry of Education, and some are even partly funded by the provincial government.
+However, they still adhere to the British Columbia Ministry of Education’s regulations, and some are even partially funded by the provincial government.

-There are also a number of international schools in Vancouver and the greater British Colombia region for expats who want their children to continue education under the curriculum of their home country.
+There are also a number of international schools in Vancouver and the greater British Colombia region for expats who want their children to continue their education under their home country’s curriculum.

-Education at private and international schools comes at a predictably high price and expats moving to Vancouver as part of a corporate relocation should try to factor this into their contract negotiations if planning to send their child to an independent school.
+Education at private and international schools comes at a predictably high cost.
+Expats moving to Vancouver as part of a corporate relocation should try to factor this into their contract negotiations if planning to send their child to an independent school.

 Tertiary education in Vancouver

-For anyone wanting to study at a university or college level, Vancouver has a large number of institutions from which to choose.
+For expats who wish to enrol at a university or college, Vancouver has plenty of options.
 The University of British Columbia deserves special mention.
-It is just 30 minutes from downtown Vancouver and its leafy western perch on the coast at Point Grey is a spectacular location.
+It is just 30 minutes from downtown Vancouver, and its leafy western perch on the coast at Point Grey is a spectacular location.

 Also worth noting is the Vancouver Film School.
-Vancouver itself has earned the nickname ‘Hollywood North’ for its burgeoning film industry.
-This means that students at the film school have many opportunities to put theory into practice, something of a rarity around the world.
+Vancouver has earned the nickname ‘Hollywood North’ for its burgeoning film industry.
+This means students at the film school have many opportunities to practise the theory, something of a rarity around the world.

 Special-needs education in Vancouver

 British Columbia endeavours to educate all students with diverse learning needs in inclusive settings wherever possible.
-The province provides flexible programming that is responsive to the learning and wellness needs of all students.
-Students with disabilities receive additional support from a variety of multi-disciplinary team members, based on each student’s unique strengths and areas in need of support.
+The province provides flexible programming that is responsive to the learning needs and wellness of all students.
+Students with disabilities receive additional support from a variety of multi-disciplinary team members, based on each student’s unique strengths and support needs.

-If after collaborative discussions with the school learning team, families are interested in exploring alternative education options, the province's school board offers several opportunities and specialised means for students who are blind or visually impaired; deaf or hard of hearing; those with learning, emotional or medical needs; giftedness; learning disabilities; and mental health issues.
+If, after collaborative discussions with the school learning team, families are interested in exploring alternative education options, the province's school board offers several opportunities and specialised means for students with visual or auditory impairments; those with learning, emotional or medical needs; giftedness; learning disabilities; and mental health issues.

 Tutoring in Vancouver

 Tutoring is popular among both local and expat parents in Vancouver.
-Parent who aren't sure where to start searching for a tutor will find that their children’s school and other expat parents may be a good starting point for sourcing good private tutors.
+Parents who aren't sure of where to start searching for a tutor will find that their children’s schools and other expat parents may be a good starting point.